ddcroft73/ft-migrater_/howto.md

     - Select the file type from the type combobox.
 The destintation as previously saved will be cast to the destination box.
 Click Delete.
 - Delete All
     - Click "Delete All" All the previoous information will be discarded except for the Home Path.
-It can only be changed.
+It can only be changed, via the "Path" tab.
 - Update
     - You can pull up any destination for any type previously saved by selecting the type, the relevant path will be cast to the
     Destination and can be edited, and saved again.